csc301-winter-2020/team-project-4-harvard-medical-school/deliverables/deliverable-2/iteration-02.review.md

 *  *Why?*
     - Viewing all of our project's branches provides a concise general overview of our progress on the project, which gives better direction of how one can contribute.
 *  *Why?*
-    - One can easily determine how to contribute to a given feature either by involving themself with the person maintaining the feature's branch, or by starting a new branch on their own (with the confidence that it will not conflict with the implementation of other features on different branches).
+    - One can easily determine how to contribute to a given feature either by communicating with the person maintaining the feature's branch, or by starting a new branch on their own (with the confidence that it will not conflict with the implementation of other features on different branches).

 #### Q2.
 Decisions that did not turn out as well as we hoped